-Infotree Global Solutions provides the Australia Employer of Record services for companies who are looking to hire employees, manage HR and payroll in Australia.
-No need to set up a branch office because all your business requirements will be taken care of by a dedicated team of professionals.
-They will do all the work in compliance with the local labor laws and help in running your global business smoothly and effectively.
+Infotree Global Solutions provides the Australia Employer of Record services for companies looking to hire employees, manage HR and payroll in Australia.
+There is no need to set up a branch office because all your business requirements will be taken care of by our dedicated team of professionals.
+We will do all the work in compliance with the local labor laws and help in running your global business smoothly and effectively.

 Table of Contents

 • Hiring in Australia

 Hiring in Australia

 Employment law in Australia mandates the minimum statutory standards and conditions as mentioned in the “Fair Work Act, 2009” legislation.
 The independent labor relations are operated by the Fair Work Commission in Australia.
 The entire process of hiring and conducting business in Australia comprises detailed and complicated procedures.
 A lot of rules and regulations are imposed on the employment and business expansion process.

 With all the complicated processes involved, it gets difficult for many companies who look forward to expanding their operations on the Australian market.
 But with an employer of record Australia all the responsibilities are maintained thoroughly.
 At Infotree Global, we make sure you get enough time to focus on your business expansion while we take care of your hiring and payroll procedures.